5 Considerations for Increasing Prices on Home Furnishings Products

 Of course, it would be easiest to average out the impact of your business’ supply costs overall and apply that as a flat percent increase across all products.

-But from a strategic standpoint, pinpointing the exact places an increase is needed to offset costs will help minimize interference with sales.
+But from a strategic standpoint, pinpointing the exact places where an increase is needed to offset costs will help minimize interference with sales.

 4. Revisit your promotional calendar.

-6. Timing and communication should be planned thoughtfully.
+5. Timing and communication should be planned thoughtfully.

 Remember, every retail partner treats a price increase differently.
 Be upfront and transparent about why the increase is needed and give retailers a reasonable time period to implement it.